porthole-ascend-cinnamon/mhddos_proxy_releases/README-EN.md

 - Own proxy database creates the attack from the whole world, which makes it much more difficult to protect against
 - Efficient on a large number of targets simultaneously
 - A variety of different methods, both "classic" and proprietary ones
-- Multiple (over 5) languages support
+- More than 5 languages available
 - Frequent automatic updates without user intervention

 ### ⏱ Recent updates